 - Who is the audience, how close are they to you professionally?
 (Think general public vs collaborator)

-- Will you presentation be interrupted with questions or you have solid block of time?
+- Will your presentation be interrupted with questions or you have solid block of time?

 Now more about the content:

-- What is the main product you presenting?
+- What is the main product you are presenting?

-- What is the problem you are trying to solve with your work?
+- What is the problem you are trying to solve in your work?

 - Why is this problem important?